-Question Scoring Criteria

 I. APPLICANT INFORMATION

-Identify the following: Legal Name of the Organization Physical Address of the Facility the City and/or County Name.
-If multiple sites are included in this request, please provide all location addresses.
-Year the Original Facility was Constructed Organization Type (Short description of organization's ideology, beliefs, or mission) 501(c)(3) Number (If Applicable) Current Dun and Bradstreet Number FY 2016 UASI Urban Area in which the organization is located NSGP Federal Funding Request NSGP Total Project Cost Any Current Contract with DHS (not including previously awarded DHS funding) (Yes/No - if yes, please describe) Investment Phase - New or Ongoing This information will not be scored
+Identify the following:

+- Legal Name of the Organization

+- Physical Address of the Facility: the City, State, Zip Code, and County Name.
+(Only on facility per Investment Justification)

+- Year the Original Facility was Constructed

+- Organization Type (Short description of organization's ideology, beliefs, or mission)

+- Membership and community served

+- 501(c)(3) Tax-exempt designation

+- Current Dun and Bradstreet Number

+- FY 2017 UASI Urban Area in which the organization is located

+- NSGP Federal Funding Request (up to \$75,000)

+- NSGP Total Project Cost

+- Any Current Contract with DHS (not including previously awarded DHS funding) (Yes/No if yes, please describe)

+- Investment Phase New or Ongoing

+Scoring Criteria: This information will not be scored

 II.
 BACKGROUND

-Background: Describe the nonprofit organization including: Membership and community served Symbolic value of the site(s) as a highly recognized national or historical institution that renders the site as a possible target of terrorism Any role in responding to or recovering from terrorist attacks (1,800 character limit not including spaces) The information provided will be scored in terms of its contribution to setting context and its relationship to other questions.
+Background: Describe the nonprofit organization including:

+- Symbolic value of the site(s) as a highly recognized national or historical institution or significant institution within the community that renders the site as a possible target of terrorism - Any previous or existing role in responding to or recovering from terrorist attacks

+Scoring Criteria: The information provided will be scored in terms of its contribution to setting context and its relationship to other questions.
 Out of 40 points, this section is worth 2 possible points.